thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-Importantly, neither of these methods actually move us forward in our input.
+Neither of these methods actually move us forward in our input.
-We're free to peek at the next token as many times as we want.
+We're free to peek at the next token as many times as we want, but only the next token.
 Progressing forward is accomplished by `advance`:

 ```rs